List of school massacres by death toll: Footnotes

 The # symbol indicates the massacre's ranking by number of deaths (since this list is sorted by death toll, not by date or by number of overall casualties).

-The W column gives a basic description of the weapons used:
+The Weapons column gives a basic description of the weapons used:

 F – Firearms and other ranged weapons.
 This primarily includes rifles and handguns, but also bows and crossbows, grenade launchers, flamethrowers, or slingshots.

 M – Melee weapons, like knives, swords, spears, machetes, axes, clubs, rods, rocks, or bare hands.

 O – Any other weapons, such as bombs, hand grenades, Molotov cocktails, poison and poisonous gas, as well as vehicle and arson attacks.